Georgia Gkotsi interviewed us about how our team started, our passion for the artistic swimming and our future goals.

-The scene was set on multi-layered plastic wrap that covered the bathtub, giving it a utopic, endless sense of no boundaries place.
-The flowers and the leaves covering, created an atmosphere that was a cross between thoughts of how a mermaid world on the bottom of the ocean would look like and memories of the images we’ve seen on Poison Ivy’s Lab.
+The scene was set on multi-layered plastic wrap that covered the bathtub, giving it a utopic, endless sense of no boundaries.
+The flowers and the leave, created an atmosphere that was a cross between a mermaid world on the bottom of the ocean and Poison Ivy’s Lab.

-The photo shooting for the Crystal Waters hotel on the island Lefkada Island, was one of the happiest moments that we spend working on projects for the Naiads.
-It lasted three days and each day was special in it’s own way.
+The photo shoot for the Crystal Waters hotel on the island of Lefkada was one of the happiest moments that we spent working on projects for the Naiads.
+It lasted three days and each day was special in its own way.

 The Crystal Waters hotel is outstanding, with large light-blue pools , state of the art facilities with an overall elegant aesthetic of simplicity and minimalism, echoing exactly Costas Spathis perspective and artistic expression.
 The hotel owners were kind, hospitable and generously, gave us carte blanche to innovate and create in their pools.
 The curved form of the pools, the total white seamless bottom, the perfectly shaped and placed sunbeds and Lefkada’s amazing sun, were the exotic canvas on when we were able to express our art..